-Your staff handbook is the blueprint for your Early Learning Service or OSHC operations.
-By creating a staff handbook, you can ensure that your employees are aware of your service values, beliefs, and expectations.
-Your employee handbook also offers a level of protection when situations arise as protocols are clearly outlined.
+Child Care staff handbooks are the blueprint for Early Learning Services or OSHC operations.
+By creating a staff handbook for your center, you can ensure that your employees are aware of your service values, beliefs, and expectations.
+Employee handbooks also offer a level of protection when situations arise as protocols are clearly outlined.
 Use your employee handbook as a guide to help staff members thrive and seamlessly integrate into your service.

-An employee handbook outlines policies and procedures your staff are expected to understand and follow.
-This can also be used as a support tool to help with staff onboarding and training.
+An employee handbook outlines your center or company’s mission, policies and procedures your staff are expected to understand and follow.
+This can also be used as an employee manual support tool to help with staff onboarding and training.

 Think of your handbook as a roadmap when it comes to operating your service.